 4. Creating Weight Balance With Color and Saturation

 Bold, bright colors stand out more than desaturated ones.
-A burst of colour against a plain, monotone background will grab the viewer’s attention.
+A burst of color against a plain, monotone background will grab the viewer’s attention.
 This allows you to set up the image, forcing attention on one or two objects.

 Having similar colors next to each other can help make a fluid transition from one item to another.
 This can help keep the viewer engaged for longer.

 5. Creating Weight Balance With Tone and Contrast

 Tone and contrast play a huge part in the photographic process.
 Darker objects hold more weight than lighter ones.
 You can use this for the benefit of your photography.

 Tone and contrast are very powerful in black and white photography.
 In B&W photos, the viewers’ focus is on the subject, textures, and patterns instead of the colors.
 Areas of high contrast draw the eye.
 Try and capture dark objects on a light background or vice versa.

 It’s smart to have some detail in the negative spaces to help engage the viewer.
 This technique is useful in landscape, architecture, and street photography.

 6. Focusing on Textures for Different Visual Weights

 Patterns and textures are interesting as we tend to seek them out and focus on them even without trying.
-Strong textures can help support an image by balancing an off-centre subject.
+Strong textures can help support an image by balancing an off-center subject.

 But, textured backgrounds can also detract the viewer’s attention from the main focal point.

 Textures can strengthen other compositional rules.
 The shape and form of both the foreground and background play off each other.
 Plus, different textures give elements different visual weight.